 Developmental delays occur in five areas.
 When a child shows delay in more than one development area, it is known as global developmental delay.
 The types of developmental delays are:

 1. Cognitive delay: Cognitive delay may affect the intellectual function of children, causing a decline in their ability to think, learn, and solve problems.
-The condition may also cause learning difficulties, which become evident when children start going to school (3) (4) (5) (6).
+A learning disability may result from cognitive delays, leading to difficulties in comprehension and understanding, which become evident when children start going to school or even earlier.
+(3) (4) (5) (6).

 Causes of cognitive delay